This post may contain affiliate links. Please read our disclosure policy.

 - This recipe will be equal to one cup of buttermilk

-Glaze: This cake is delicious on its own, but the glaze, added while the cake is still warm, adds a fudge-tastic topping that completes it.
+- Icing: This cake is delicious on its own, but the icing, added while the cake is still warm, adds a fudge-tastic topping that completes it.

-- Making the glaze while the cake is in the oven.
+- Make the icing while the cake is in the oven.

 - Pouring while the cake is still hot.